Steve Carell Surprises Fans With ‘The Office’ Reunion On Stage At ‘SNL’

 Fans then go wild when Jenna Fischer, who played Pam Beasley on the series, stands up.
 “Jenna!”
 Steve yells.
 “Steve, do you remember the last words that Pam secretly whispered to Michael as he left for Denver?”
 “Not really,” Carell replies.
 “Okay.
 She said, Steve don’t be a d***!
 Do the reboot.”

-Fischer then hilariously asks Carell, “Don’t you want to see what Pam and Jeff are up to these days?” and then Steve corrects her be revealing that it’s actually Pam and Jim.
+Fischer then hilariously asks Carell, “Don’t you want to see what Pam and Jeff are up to these days?” and then Steve corrects her by revealing that it’s actually Pam and Jim.

-Later, Carell’s wife, Nancy, and his two children are seen.
+Later, Carell’s wife, Nancy, and his two children are seen on camera.
 Nancy reveals that she thinks her husband should just do the show, and he claims he doesn’t want to spend that much time away from his family.
 “We don’t really need you to hang around anymore,” she tells him, and then the family gets up to leave.

 Carell then asks the audience if they want to see an Office reboot, to which everyone cheers.
 Steve then asks his co-stars to come up on stage.
-“I am proud to announce officially that…we have a great show tonight!” he says teasing the reboot that will likely never happen.
+“I am proud to announce officially that… we have a great show tonight!” he says teasing the reboot that will likely never happen.

-Steve Carelle went on to host Saturday Night Live, and has hopefully put an end to all of those rumors about rebooting The Office.
+Steve Carell went on to host Saturday Night Live, and has hopefully put an end to all of those rumors about rebooting The Office.